 A) Social Security faces a long term funding imbalance, not an immediate crisis.
-Both the Social Security Trustees and the Congressional Budget Office project that there will be enough money in the Social Security Trust Fund to continue to pay full benefits for Social Security recipients for at least the next 35 years.
+Both the Social Security Trustees and the Congressional Budget Office project that there will be enough money in the Social Security Trust Fund to continue to pay full benefits for Social Security recipients through 2033.

 Q) Do Members of Congress pay Social Security?

 A) Yes.
 Before 1984, all federal employees, including Members of Congress, were covered by the Civil Service Retirement System (CSRS) which was designed as a comprehensive system that did not include payment of Social Security taxes.
 That changed in 1983, when Congress passed the Social Security Act (P.L.
 98_21).
 That legislation required all Members of Congress, who were elected after 1984, to be covered under Social Security.
 Today, Members of Congress do pay into Social Security, and they do collect from it just like any other taxpayer.

 Q) What other benefits are paid by Social Security?